-Dogs aren't the only ones that suffer from crippling bouts of separation anxiety every time they see you pull out your suitcase.
-This should come as no surprise to true feline aficionados since they know "cats are very much creatures of habit.
-They are easily thrown off by a change in their environment," said veterinarian Dr. Neely from Ask The Cat Doctor.
+Dogs aren't the only ones that suffer from separation anxiety when they see you pull out your suitcase.
+This should come as no surprise to true feline aficionados since they know cats are creatures of habit and are easily thrown off by changes in their environments.

-Your cat probably won't acknowledge your presence when you do get back home, but rest assured — she missed you, too.
+Your cat probably won't acknowledge your presence when you do get back home, but rest assured, she missed you, too.
 Take into consideration how long you've had the cat and its age.
 Younger cats or recently adopted pets might be more anxious to see you than an older, long-term companion.